ebonnal/streamable/README.md

 ## 5. Iterate

 Once your pipe's declaration is done you can iterate over it.
-Our `Pipe[int]` being a `Iterable[int]`, you are free to iterate over it the way you want, e.g.:
+Our `Pipe[int]` being an `Iterable[int]`, you are free to iterate over it the way you want, e.g.:
 ```python
 set(rate_limited_odd_squares)
 ```